Deal alert! Northwest, our favorite company, is forming

-Ltd. Liability Co.
+- Ltd. Liability Co.

-Limited Liability Co.
+- Limited Liability Co.

-Ltd. Liability Company
+- Ltd. Liability Company

-Limited Liability Company
+- Limited Liability Company

 Tip: If you’re not sure what designator to use, “LLC” is the most common.

-Words and abbreviations not allowed in your California LLC name
+Not allowed in your California LLC name

 Your California LLC name cannot imply that it is a Corporation or any other type of business entity that is not an LLC.